 For many men and women of all ages, the embarrassment of having ears that stick out can result in a loss of confidence in professional and social situations.
-However, with today’s advances in ear surgery, or otoplasty, by Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, a.k.a.
-Dr. Scottsdale, dramatic improvements can be produced in the appearance of your ears in just a few short hours.
-The ears are fully grown by the time you are 4, so ear surgery is ideal for children who may encounter teasing from other kids as they begin preschool or kindergarten.
-In fact, most ear surgeries are performed on children ages 4 – 14.
-Ear surgery can as easily be performed on mature men and women, and having the surgery at an older age poses no additional risks.
+However, with today’s advances in ear surgery, aka otoplasty, by Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, a.k.a.
+Dr. Scottsdale®, dramatic improvements can be produced in the appearance of your ears.
+The ears are fully grown by the time you are 4, so ear surgery is ideal for children who may encounter teasing from other kids.
+Ear surgery can as easily be performed on men and women of all ages and does not pose any additional risks.
 It may also reform misshapen ears or torn ear lobes to a restored appearance.
 There are a number of ear deformities that may be hereditary or occur as a result of birth defects or a traumatic injury.

 The ears typically mature faster than any other part of the body, therefore, at an appropriate age and time when surgical adjustments are made, the results are generally long-lasting.
 Even as the body changes due to age and gravity, the changes to the ear will be minimal and a secondary otoplasty is usually not needed.